Master's Degree Programs

 FOR MORE INFORMATION

-For further information about the graduate program, contact the graduate program adviser:
+For further information about graduate programs, contact the Director of Graduate Studies:

-The Joint M.A. with Women's and Gender Studies
+The Joint M.A. with Women's, Gender, and Sexuality Studies

-Students interested in the joint two-year terminal M.A. degree program with Women's and Gender Studies must first be admitted to the M.A. degree program in NEJS in the regular manner.
+Students interested in the joint two-year terminal M.A. degree program with Women's, Gender, and Sexuality Studies must first be admitted to the M.A. degree program in NEJS in the regular manner.

 Residence Requirement and Program of Study

 Ordinarily, two years of full-time residence are required at the normal course rate of seven courses each academic year.
 Students who enter with graduate credit from other recognized institutions may apply for transfer credit for up to four courses, or, with prior approval of the M.A. advisor, candidates may receive transfer credit for up to four courses at a university abroad.

 Courses must include the designated foundational course in women's, gender, and sexuality studies, one course in feminist research methodologies (WMGS 198a or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies), one women's, gender, and sexuality studies course in NEJS, one women's, gender, and sexuality studies course outside of NEJS, and participation in a year-long noncredit women's, gender, and sexuality studies graduate proseminar.
 The remaining courses must be jointly approved by each student's NEJS advisor and by the NEJS women's, gender, and sexuality studies advisor.

 Students are assigned advisers from the Near Eastern and Judaic Studies department and from the Women's, Gender, and Sexuality Studies Program.
 Students must meet with their advisor(s) regularly, and before enrolling in courses, to assure appropriate course coherency.